IbzanHyena/blog.ibzan.co.uk/articles/2022-07-25-blog-generator.md

 As a language, J is not particularly well-suited to this genre of problem.
 Part of this is because of the array model that J uses, called the flat array model.
 In the flat array model, all arrays are rectangular pieces of data in some number of dimensions.
 A string in J is a vector (rank one array) of characters.
-This is one of the problems - to represent a collection of strings of varying length, they must either be padded with fill characters (typically spaces) to form a rectangle, or boxed (stored behind a pointer) so that the array of _boxes_ can be a rectangle.
+This is one of the problems &mdash; to represent a collection of strings of varying length, they must either be padded with fill characters (typically spaces) to form a rectangle, or boxed (stored behind a pointer) so that the array of _boxes_ can be a rectangle.
-Since I wanted to avoid adding extra whitespace to the documents I'm working with, boxing was required, but this adds complexity to the code needed to manipulate the text.
+Since I wanted to avoid adding extra whitespace to the documents I&rsquo;m working with, boxing was required, but this adds complexity to the code needed to manipulate the text.

 There are different array models out there.
 Of particular note in this scenario is the based array model, employed by [BQN][BQN].
-Alongside BQN's representation of strings, it vastly simplifies storing an array of different-length strings.
+Alongside BQN&rsquo;s representation of strings, it vastly simplifies storing an array of different-length strings.
-I won't go into too much detail about it here (you can read further about it in the [BQN documentation][based]), but it allows for storing a vector of strings as one would in a typical programming language, which eases manipulation.
+I won&rsquo;t go into too much detail about it here (you can read further about it in the [BQN documentation][based]), but it allows for storing a vector of strings as one would in a typical programming language, which eases manipulation.

 However, there are certain parts that are still very elegant within J to write.
 Lots of small operations are quite pleasant or have nice solutions.